6.2 Coronagraphy

 HRC has been unavailable since January 2007.
 Information about the HRC is provided for archival purposes.

-The ACS High Resolution Channel had a user-selectable coronagraphic mode for imaging faint objects (e.g., circumstellar disks, substellar companions, quasar-host galaxies) near bright point sources (e.g., stars, quasars).
+The ACS High Resolution Channel (HRC) had a user-selectable coronagraphic mode for imaging faint objects (e.g., circumstellar disks, substellar companions, quasar-host galaxies) near bright point sources (e.g., stars, quasars).
 The coronagraph suppressed the diffraction spikes and rings of the occulted source below the level of the scattered light, most of which was caused by surface errors in the HST optics.
 The coronagraph was added after ACS construction began, at which point it was impossible to insert it into the aberration-corrected beam.
 Instead, the system was deployed into the aberrated beam, which was subsequently corrected by the ACS optics.
 Although it was not as efficient as a corrected-beam coronagraph (especially for imaging close to the occulted source) the HRC coronagraph significantly improved the high-contrast imaging capabilities of HST.

 6.2.1 Coronagraph Design